IuliaSTANA/composeAppDevCon/Part01/README.md

 - Use composable functions to describe a Compose UI
 - Define what composition & recomposition are
-- Express the way recomposition execution impacts your Compose code
+- List the ways recomposition execution impacts your Compose code

 Explore the generated code for the Empty Compose Activity and try to answer the questions below.
 If you want help, you can find the answers [here](ANSWERS.md).

 1. **Q:** How is the Activity's content set?
 2. **Q:** What can you highlight about the `Greeting` function?
-3. **Q:** Make the following changes to your code: add the composable function
+3. **Q:** Can you explain what happens when you make the following changes and run the code?
+How is the text label updated?

 ```
 @Composable